Ramesh Krishnan

-Ramesh Krishnan (born 5 June 1961) is an Indian tennis coach and former professional tennis player.
+Ramesh Krishnan (/hi/; born 5 June 1961) is an Indian tennis coach and former professional tennis player.
 As a junior player in the late 1970s, he won the singles titles at both, Wimbledon and the French Open.
 He went on to reach three Grand Slam quarterfinals in the 1980s and was a part of the Indian team captained by Vijay Amritraj which reached the final of the Davis Cup in 1987 against Sweden.
 Krishnan also beat then-world No. 1, Mats Wilander, at the 1989 Australian Open.
 He became India's Davis Cup captain in 2007.

 Early life

 Ramesh was born in Madras, India, and is the son of Ramanathan Krishnan who reached the Wimbledon semifinal twice in the 1960s.
 Ramesh emulated an achievement of his father's by winning the Wimbledon junior title in 1979.
 He also won the French Open junior title that year, achieving what would be called Junior Channel Slam, and was ranked the No. 1 junior player in the world.